TanmoySG/TanmoySG/README.md

 🔗 **[Universal Copier](https://github.com/TanmoySG/Universal-Copier-v2)** - Store all your links at one place.
 Live at [uc.tanmoysg.com](http://uc.tanmoysg.com)

-Check out other projects on my [Github Repository](https://github.com/TanmoySG?tab=repositories) .
+Check out other projects on my [repositories](https://github.com/TanmoySG?tab=repositories) .

 <!--
 **TanmoySG/TanmoySG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.